MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/emergency-calling-dispatchable-location.md

 Users working at home can now set their own emergency addresses if applicable.
 This article describes how you can configure user policies so that your end users can set their emergency addresses.

-Although this information applies to emergency 911 calling in the United States, note that user-entered locations will be conveyed to the screening center in Canada as well.
+Although this information applies to emergency 911 calling in the United States, user-entered locations will be conveyed to the screening center in Canada as well.

 This article contains the following sections: